Investing in young people’s mental health through sport, nature and art

 WHO WE ARE

-Our trustees bring together different experiences from careers in mental healthcare, investment, business, politics and the charitable sector into a shared vision to grow the depth and breadth of support available to young people experiencing mental health challenges in the UK.
+Our trustees bring together different experiences from careers in mental healthcare, investment, business, politics and charity into a shared vision to grow the depth and breadth of mental health support available to young people in the UK.

 FIND OUT MORE